tomjoht/tomjoht.github.io/_posts/2015/2015-11-17-upcoming-write-the-docs-meeting.md

 I'm actually helping identify topics and speakers for the WTD events (as well as for the STC Silicon Valley chapter).
 I seem to know quite a few people, and I like connecting with various professionals in the area.

 I'm impressed by the momentum of Write the Docs.
 It seems to be growing quickly in many areas of the world.
-It's free to join, the meetings are often advertised through meetup.com, and there's even a [Slack channel you can join](http://slack.writethedocs.org/).
+It's free to join, the meetings are often advertised through meetup.com.
+There's even a [Write the Docs Slack channel you can join](http://slack.writethedocs.org/).
+Slack is like IRC or chatroom software that enables groups to interact.